alfredobs97/dart_docs_mcp/README.md

 - Automatically discovers the package's GitHub repository.
 - Extracts the main `README.md`.
 - Extracts the `example` directory contents, specifically `example/README.md` and the entire `example/lib` folder, to give the AI agent concrete usage examples.
+- **Searches the internal `lib/` source code** of any package with a keyword or regex, returning file paths, line numbers, and context snippets — without cloning the repository.

+## Architecture

+This server is built using the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/), an open standard that enables AI models to interact with local and remote tools.

+### How it Works
+1. **Request**: An MCP client (like Claude or Antigravity) sends a JSON-RPC request to this server over standard input (`stdio`).
+2. **Orchestration**: The `McpServer` handles the protocol handshake and routes the request to the appropriate tool implementation in `lib/mcp/tools/`.
+3. **Execution**: The tools use internal services (`lib/src/`) to fetch data from:
+    - **pub.dev API**: For package metadata and version info.
+    - **pub.dev Assets**: For pre-rendered Dartdoc `index.json` (API surface).
+    - **Package Archives**: Downloaded and extracted in-memory to fetch READMEs and examples.
+    - **GitHub**: Fallback for direct repository inspection.
+4. **Response**: The gathered context is formatted as a `CallToolResult` and sent back to the client to be injected into the LLM's context.

 ## Installation